Affordable Connectivity

 • County fairs

-Cliq Mobile accepts applications from Russellville zip codes and mails phones right to your door.
-Other options include SafeLink and Assurance, but remember, not all phones and plans are equal.
+Cliq Mobile accepts applications from Russellville zip codes and mails out SIM cards for their free plan (again, you’ll need your own device unless you’re in California).
+Other options include SafeLink and Assurance.
+Just keep in mind, not all plans and phones are the same.

 Free Government Phones Near Van Buren AR

-Van Buren sits across the river from Fort Smith like a stubborn younger brother.
-But when it comes to free government phones, it holds its own.
+Van Buren sits across the river from Fort Smith, sort of like a stubborn younger brother, but when it comes to free government phone service, it doesn’t lag behind.
+Folks here can get connected through providers like:

 • SafeLink Wireless